GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

   how they are rendered in the deployment configuration UI.
 - Cluster constraints and requirements, such as the minimum required version of Kubernetes.
-- Other metadata, such as support for managed updates.

 ## Overview